elisemercury/Duplicate-Image-Finder/docs/app.rst

 .. _difPy Web App: https://difpy.app

-The difPy web app is based on :ref:`difPy`, a Python-based package that automates the **search for duplicate/similar images**.
+The difPy Web App is based on :ref:`difPy`, a Python-based package that automates the **search for duplicate/similar images**.

 .. _Use the difPy App: